-Our businesses require certain materials that are sourced from third-party suppliers.
+Our businesses require certain materials that are sourced from third party suppliers.
 Although the synergies from our integrated operations allow us to be our own source for some raw materials, particularly with respect to scrap metal for our steel manufacturing operations, we rely on other suppliers for most of our raw material and other input needs, including inputs to steel production such as graphite electrodes, alloys and other required consumables.
 Industry supply conditions generally involve risks, including the possibility of shortages of raw materials, increases in raw material and other input costs, and reduced control over delivery schedules.
 We procure our scrap inventory from numerous sources.
 These suppliers generally are not bound by long-term contracts and have no obligation to sell scrap metal to us.
 In periods of declining or lower scrap metal prices suppliers may elect to hold scrap metal to wait for higher prices or intentionally slow their metal collection activities, tightening supply.
 If a substantial number of suppliers cease selling scrap metal to us, we will be unable to recycle metal at desired levels, and our results of operations and financial condition could be materially adversely affected.
+For instance, in the third quarter of fiscal 2020 a lower price environment for recycled metals in combination with economic and other restrictions on suppliers relating to COVID-19 severely constricted the supply of scrap metal including end-of-life vehicles, which resulted in significantly reduced processed volumes.
 A slowdown of industrial production in the U.S. may also reduce the supply of industrial grades of metal to the metals recycling industry, resulting in less recyclable metal available to process and market.
 Increased competition for domestic scrap metal, including as a result of overcapacity in the scrap recycling industry in the U.S. and Canada, may also reduce the supply of scrap metal available to us.
-Failure to obtain a steady supply of scrap material could both adversely impact our ability to mete sales commitments and reduce our operating margins.
-Failure to obtain an adequate supply of end-of-life vehicles could adversely impact our ability to attract customers and other required consumables, could adversely impact our ability to make steel to the specifications of our customers.
+Failure to obtain a steady supply of scrap material could both adversely impact our ability to meet sales commitments and reduce our operating margins.
+Failure to obtain an adequate supply of endof-life vehicles could adversely impact our ability to attract customers and charge admission fees and reduce our parts sales.
+Failure to obtain raw materials and other inputs to steel production such as graphite electrodes, alloys and other required consumables, could adversely impact our ability to make steel to the specifications of our customers.